 In our current 7.0 release we included many new cool chart features, one of them is the Highlight param.
 It basically allows you to add a different types of pattern fills to produce multiple effects.
 It’s similar to the FillPattern param but offers much more control.
 One particular effect that’s possible to do, is to simulate the shine of a light source.

-Creating examples with an over styled look for those eye catching one off examples and showcase galleries are great for that initial wow factor.
-However, the eye catching bits of the chart may also be too much where they end up being a little busy and distracting.
+Creating templates with an over styled look for those eye catching one off examples and showcase galleries are great for that initial wow factor.
+However, the eye catching parts of the chart may also be a bit too much and they end up being distracting.